VicDubose/Smart-Home-Infrastructure/03-RDP-VM-Infrastructure/Docker/README.md

 **Purpose:** collect utility consumption data and send it into Home Assistant

-This service is implemented as a Python-based automation workload that collects Alabama Power usage data and posts it into Home Assistant using a long-lived access token and webhook pattern.
+This service is implemented as a Python-based automation workload that logs into the Alabama Power customer portal, scrapes Average Daily Usage (kWh), and publishes the value into Home Assistant.

-Its role is to provide a second source of truth for energy tracking and validation.
+Its role is to provide a secondary source of truth for energy tracking and validation within the Layer 3 energy system.

+⸻

+Role in the Energy System

+Unlike device telemetry (Tesla Powerwall, solar inverter, etc.), which represents real-time system-side measurements, this scraper provides utility-side consumption data.

-It supports:
+It is used to:

-- daily energy tracking
+- track daily grid energy usage from the utility perspective
-- comparison against Tesla Powerwall / gateway real-time data
+- compare against Tesla Powerwall / gateway real-time data
-- utility-side measurement validation
+- validate internal energy measurements
+- detect discrepancies between system-reported and utility-reported usage
-- downstream energy automation analysis
+- support long-term energy optimization analysis

+This enables the system to verify:

+whether the home’s internal energy model matches actual billed consumption

+⸻

+Integration with Tesla Powerwall

+Tesla Powerwall provides:
+- real-time energy flow
+- battery state of charge
+- solar production
+- instantaneous grid import/export

+The Alabama Power scraper complements this by providing:
+	•	delayed but authoritative utility-reported usage

+Together, they form a dual-layer validation model:

+Powerwall (real-time system view) + Utility (reported usage) = validated energy model

+⸻

+Execution Model

+The scraper runs on a scheduled basis aligned with the utility update cycle:
+- typically executed twice per day
+- allows time for Alabama Power to update usage data
-The scrape schedule is aligned to the utility’s update cycle and runs twice daily to ensure that Home Assistant stays synchronized with the utility reporting system.
+- keeps Home Assistant synchronized with utility reporting

+⸻

+Operational Importance

+This service is considered:

+Important but non-critical
+- does not impact safety or comfort systems
+- does not affect real-time automation behavior
+- enhances accuracy and long-term optimization and automation reliability ⸻

+Design Notes
+- implemented as a lightweight Python automation workload
+- containerized for isolation and persistence
+- uses Playwright for browser automation
+- avoids reliance on undocumented APIs
+- designed with fallback logic for page changes

+Sensitive credentials and tokens are managed via environment variables and are not stored in source control.
 ---

 ## Operational Importance